adysinghh/Quantitative-Trading-learning/README.md

 > [!IMPORTANT]
 > I'm continually adding more projects as I learn new strategies.
 I will keep updating the ReadMe to explain everything in more detail.

+> [!NOTE]
+> I'm open to contributions and would love to hear your feedback!
+Feel free to submit pull requests for any improvements, bug fixes, or suggestions.

 ## Usage
 Clone the repository: